The best firewood carts offer durability, easy maneuverability, large load capacity, and efficient transportation of firewood.

-Selecting the ideal option should be based on your own personal circumstances.
-The first step is to think about the route you will take between your firewood supply and your fireplace or firepit.
+Selecting the ideal option should be based on your circumstances.
+The first step is to consider the route you will take between your firewood supply and your fireplace or firepit.
 If you need to take firewood up or down stairs, this will limit you to a trolley design.

 The next aspect is the carrying capacity.
 I base this on how much firewood I would use on the coldest day in winter, which is generally around 100 pounds in my environment.
 If you have a larger home or live somewhere colder, you may need more than this, pushing you towards a higher carrying capacity.

-The alternative is if you are just going to be using it to move firewood towards an outdoor fire pit, then you may only need 50 pounds of carrying capacity.
+The alternative is if you will be using it to move firewood towards an outdoor fire pit, then you may only need 50 pounds of carrying capacity.